arka2/arkatech/_posts/2017-01-01-welcome-to-millennial.md

 I originally added a shine across the entire screen's line art, but we decided to limit the shine to interactable objects.
 We wanted this to help the player figure out what they could interact with.
 Originally, the shine one each object would sync.

 ![A small sprout character, Glas, stands between flowering rocks.
 The line art for each of the rocks flashes gold periodically.](https://arkatu.com/arkatech/assets/gif/gif_03.gif)
-*All of the line art has the glint, not just certain objects.*

 This led me to write a short script to get a different time interval for the objects rendered.
 With this, the shine looks more natural.